Criminal probes launched against New York's isolated Cuomo

 As Donald Trump sowed chaos last spring, Cuomo's televised pandemic press conferences comforted Americans and even led to clamor for a presidential run, but the 63-year-old now finds himself a political pariah.

-New York state assembly Democrats are poised to complete an impeachment inquiry soon while three district attorneys are pursuing criminal investigations after Tuesday's bombshell report found Cuomo sexually harassed multiple women.
+New York state assembly Democrats are poised to complete an impeachment inquiry soon while four district attorneys are pursuing criminal investigations after Tuesday's bombshell report found Cuomo sexually harassed multiple women.

 "If you assault a woman, you do something against her will sexually, that's criminal.
 I think he should be charged," New York Mayor Bill de Blasio, a Democrat, told CBS on Wednesday.